Mix leftover Thanksgiving turkey and gravy together then wrap in homemade crepes for a delicious new dish that is ready in about 30 minutes.

 And as a bonus, since you probably still need a break from cooking, it is ready in about 30 minutes.

-You should prepare the crepe batter at least an hour before cooking (dump everything in a blender and whir!).
-But, if you forget to do that the crepes are still fine if you cook without the resting period.
+You should prepare the crepe batter at least an hour before cooking (dump everything in a blender and whir!) to allow the batter to fully hydrate.
+But, if you forget to do that I've found the crepes are still fine if you cook without the resting period.

 More Recipes for Reinventing Thanksgiving Leftovers